 This chapter covers the material for about the first month of the course, which is a basic introduction to Python.
 This is not an introduction to computer science.
 Our focus is on how to use Python as a tool for working with data.
 As such, our focus is on:

 understanding and debugging code

 using Python for data science, including:

 manipulating/processing data (e.g., extracting specific data, splitting data according to variables, applying functions, combining data)

 basic statistical analyses of data sets

-The best way to work through this material is to have the video open in one window, and CoCalc in another, and be tying in the code to follow along with the instructor.
+The best way to work through this material is to watch the video while working through the lesson yourself in VS Code, and be typing in the code (not cutting and pasting) to follow along with the instructor.
 The copies of these chapters in this textbook serve more as a reference that you can check back with later.